microlinkhq/youtube-dl-exec/README.md

 ### youtubedl.raw(url, [flags], [options])

-It's the same than the main method but it will return the raw subprocess object:
+Similar to main method but instead of a parsed output, it will return the internal subprocess object

 ```js
 const youtubedl = require('youtube-dl-exec')